Congratulations on the thought of adding a feline companion to your life!

 To make your new cat feel at home, you’ll need to have the right supplies on hand.
 Here are some essentials:

-Make sure your cat is litter box trained and provide them with a litter box that is large enough for them to move around in comfortably.
+Choosing the right litter box can be trial and error and you may change your mind about litter boxes over the years.
+However, in the beginning, I would suggest getting an open litter box that is big enough for your cat.
 This article explains how to measure your cat so that you get the right sized litter box.

 Cats need mental and physical stimulation, so provide them with toys to play with.
 Choose toys that are safe for your cat and can’t be easily swallowed.